MAARK/code-config/CONTRIBUTING.md

 1. Fork the repository and create a new branch for the contribution.
 2. Make the proposed changes.
 3. Run `npm test` to ensure the changes do not break existing rules.
-4. Update the README.md file if instructions changed with the new changes.
+4. Update the README.md file if instructions changed.
+Make sure to update the diagram if necessary.
 5. Create the pull request against the `main` branch.

 ## Release Process